idaholab/fenix/doc/content/publications.md

 your work should be included on this list, please create an issue on [FENIX GitHub](https://github.com/idaholab/fenix/issues).

-## Journal Articles

-!bibtex list bib_files=articles_using_fenix.bib

 !!
 The below commented out sections should be added in as publications are created and available

+!! ## Journal Articles

+## Conference Proceedings

+!bibtex list bib_files=articles_using_fenix.bib

 !! ## Technical Reports